Sterilize your yogurt containers, mixing spoons and other utensils with boiling water.

 Check for taste at 7 hours, and ferment longer for a more sour, less sweet, taste.

-To keep the correct temperature for the culture, use an Excalibur dehydrator set at about 105 degrees, and place the containers on the bottom, away from the heating element.
-You can also use a temperature-adjustable heating pad, or put a 60-Watt bulb in your oven and leave the light on with your containers wrapped in a towel to hold the heat.
+To keep the correct temperature for the culture, use a box dehydrator set at about 105 degrees, and place the containers on the bottom, away from the heating element.
+You can also use a temperature-adjustable heating pad, sous vide, or put a 60-Watt bulb in your oven and leave the light on with your containers wrapped in a towel to hold the heat.
 You can even make the recipe in a crockpot, but you'll need to adapt these directions a bit.
 (Remember, too high a temperature will kill the bacterial culture; too low of a temperature will prevent proper fermentation.)

 You will know you have done it right by the proper yogurt-sour smell and taste.After fermenting is done, stir to an even consistency and refrigerate for at least 6 hours.
 You must refrigerate for the gelatin or agar agar to thicken your yogurt.